synchealth/handbook/content/handbook/Compensation.md

 ### Pay Schedule: Bi-Monthly

-${env.company} pays salaried employees on a bi-weekly basis on the week subsequent to the week worked.
-Payment is by Direct Deposit on the 1st and 15th of each month.
+${env.company} pays associates on a bi-weekly basis on the week subsequent to the week worked.
+Payment is by Direct Deposit on the 1st and 16th of each month.
+Some contracted associates my have a different pay schedule arranged per contract.

 ### Payment